kjolley/BIGSdb_documentation/dbase_setup.rst

   * Default setting for whether isolates aliases are displayed in main results
     tables: either 'yes' or 'no', default 'no'.
 This setting can be overridden by individual user preferences.

+* Microreact

+  * Enable Microreact plugin: either 'yes' or 'no'.
+If no value is set then the plugin will not be available unless the all_plugins attribute is set to 'yes'.
+If the all_plugins attribute is set to 'yes', the Microreact plugin can be disabled by setting this attribute to 'no'.
+Note that for the plugin to be active, a country field containing a defined list of allowed values and an integer year field must be defined in the isolates table.

 * noshow